• Hello

 The settings of the 'AndroidDeviceCheatingDetector' Component.

-General Settings: Define here if the detector should be active.
+• General Settings: Define here whether the detector should be active.

-Observable Settings: Add here callbacks invoken when a cheating got detected.
+• Observable Settings: Add here callbacks invoked when cheating is detected.

 Runtime

-On the Awake callback the detector observes the 'AndroidInstalledApplicationMonitor' and subscribes to the installed apps found.
-The detector enables you to do a comparison with a number of unwanted apps and notifies the observers of the detection.
+In the Awake callback, the detector observes the 'AndroidInstalledApplicationMonitor' and subscribes to the installed apps found.
+The detector enables you to perform a comparison with a list of unwanted apps and notifies the observers of the detection.
 This gives you the opportunity to react to those.

 Define Unwanted Apps

-To define the unwanted apps you have to enter their package names in the global 'AntiCheat-Project Settings'.
-Do do so, go to 'Project Settings -> GuardingPearSoftware -> AntiCheat'.
+To define the unwanted apps, you have to enter their package names in the global 'AntiCheat-Project Settings'.
+To do so, go to 'Project Settings -> GuardingPearSoftware -> AntiCheat'.
 Go to the section 'Android - Device App - Settings'.
 Activate the 'Blacklist device apps' checkbox and enter the package names of the apps you want to detect.

 In the image shown, you can see two examples of package names:

 So if a user runs your app, the detector will react to any installed app with the entered package names.
-In the image case, this would be "com.cheating.app" and "catch_.me_.if_.you_.can_".
+In the image's case, this would be "com.cheating.app" and "catch_.me_.if_.you_.can_".

 React On Cheating

-When the monitor (data provider) and detector (data validator) are set up, you sure want to react on detected cheating.
+When the monitor (data provider) and detector (data validator) are set up, you surely want to react to detected cheating.

 Punisher